-There’s a clear link between money and wellbeing, with over half of Kiwis agreeing that financial issues affect their overall wellbeing.
-While New Zealand is arguably one of the luckier countries during 2020, the coronavirus pandemic has significantly impacted our wellbeing, confidence, resilience, job security and financial preparedness.
-Yep, it’s been a rough one, but instead of casting away 2020 as a bad year, consider the lessons you can take from it.
+There’s a clear link between money and wellbeing, with over 55% of Kiwis agreeing that financial issues affect their overall wellbeing.
+The coronavirus pandemic has significantly impacted New Zealanders' wellbeing, confidence, resilience, job security and financial preparedness.
+Yep, it’s been a rough one, but there are lessons we can take from this challenging time, and others like it.

-In a new series of blogs, we look at how you can move forward and become more financially well.
-In this first article, we look at how to navigate unexpected global events and improve your ability to weather future storms.
+In this article, we look at how to navigate unexpected global events and improve your ability to weather future storms.

 Want more info?
 Keep reading for more information on each of these tips.

 If anyone can shed some light on how to get through global crises with minimal stress, it’s your nanna.
 When we tracked wellbeing before and during the pandemic, we noticed that older generations were a lot less worried about money than younger New Zealanders; 27.4% of the Millennial generation worried about money daily compared to 0.6% of those aged 73 and older.

 Our latest Financial Resilience Index, released in May 2021, showed a similar trend.
 Those aged 73 and older were slightly more worried (9.6% were worrying about money daily), but worrying a lot less than younger Kiwis.

 Your grandparents, if they’re still alive, have a lifetime of unexpected events they’ve had to navigate.
 They may have endured redundancy, the passing of friends and family members, recessions, health scares and perhaps much more.

 If all the change and uncertainty of this strange new world is leaving you feeling confused at what to do, ask someone older and wiser to impart some of their knowledge.